 It is an emotional, traumatic thing whenever a young man is killed by police.
 Especially when, from what we appear to see in the video, Grant did not seem to pose a threat that warranted a police officer to use deadly force.

 We must keep up the pressure on BART and the district attorney until we get answers to what happened on that darkened platform.
-Another protest is scheduled for 3 p.m.
+Another protest is scheduled for 3 p.m. today at the Fruitvale BART station, and members of the community should come out and continue their demands for justice to be served.

 Yet at the same time, we must all be careful to resist the temptation to try this case in the media or on the Internet based on cell phone videos that tell only part of a story in a snapshot in time.